aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## Step 5: Save the 3D Scene (save scene fbx, convert mesh to fbx)

 Specify the directory and filename for saving the 3D scene in the supported file format, in this case, FBX7400ASCII.
-This step also demonstrates **convert mesh to FBX**.
+This step also demonstrates **convert mesh to FBX** by persisting the shared‑geometry scene to disk.

 ```java
 // The path to the documents directory.